siphry/siphry.github.io/HW5/index.md

 ## Homework 5
-This assignment was designed in order for us to get comfortable with ASP.NET MVC 5, HTTP GET, and HTTP POST by creating two simple webpages requiring user input.
-We did this in two different ways -- via query strings and passing information via GET/POST parameters.
+This assignment was designed in order for us to get comfortable with using databases with MVC.
+We created a simple database for a mock apartment repaire request page with a single model, using SQL and C#.

 ### Links
 [Home](https://siphry.github.io)